tarikceric/alchemy-solidity-week2/README.md

+Key features:

+The goal of this project is build a simple client-server application that sends items to recipients on a list.
+A key aspect of this process is that within the server there is only one 32 byte value that is allowed to be stored in the server memory.
+This 32 byte value has to be enough for the server to be able to determine who is on the list.

+Overview:
+- The client sends a name from the list, along with a Merkle proof that is created
+- The server confirms whether the provided name is in the list via a Merkle Tree root.

+-------Original Readme Below------
 # Gift List

 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.